cscc-afarag/helm-cscc/lab.md

 The ending state should be a helm chart that can be installed successfully with the default values and allow for values to be overriden.

-**Extra credit** - Make another additional chart that behaves similar - but uses an external chart for the mysql database.
+**for extra practice** - Make another additional chart that behaves similar - but uses an external chart for the mysql database.

 **notes**